SpoonLabs/astor/docs/getting-starting.md

 	-dependencies <PATH_TO_ASTOR_FOLDER>examples/libs/junit-4.4.jar,

-Note that -location argument has a absolute path to the project to repair, and -dependency has the absolute path to the libraries or to the folder that contains them.
+Note that `-location` argument has a absolute path to the project to repair, and -dependency has the absolute path to the libraries or to the folder that contains them.
-However, note that the folders that specify the structure of the project under repair (-srcjavafolder, -srctestfolder, -binjavafolder and -bintestfolder) are relative.
+However, note that the folders that specify the structure of the project under repair (`-srcjavafolder`, `-srctestfolder`, `-binjavafolder` and `-bintestfolder`) are relative.